jon-tlmi/data-permissions-catalogue/_posts/2017-06-06-notifications.markdown

 ---
 title:  "Notifications are flooding my inbox!"
 ---
-The good news is you are popular or following a lot of things.
+The good news is you are popular or you are following a lot of things.
 It's also good news a lot of people are using Glasscubes.
 The bad news is that you may be getting too many notifications sent to you.

 ### You are in control of your notifications
 * Click on your picture (or your initials) in the top right of the browser window - it should be to the left of the bell-like notification icon.
 When you mouse hovers over it, it will say 'Your profile'.